cesards/AndroidShell/README.md

 #!/bin/bash

 # Android 4.3+ changes app's internal directory permissions and you can not just pull your
-# databases to your computer, so I did this as a workaround to extract my databases.
+# databases to your computer, so this is a workaround to extract your databases.
-# I only use it for debug, use it under your responsability.
+# I only use it for debug, use it under YOUR responsability.

 package=$1
 db_name=$2